When you think of meditation, what do you think of?

 - On purpose

 Mindfulness is a state of being aware of what is going on around you.
-You feel the parts of your body making contact with your chair.
-You feel the parts of your body making contact with your desk or computer.
+First, you feel the parts of your body making contact with your chair.
+Then, you feel the parts of your body making contact with your desk or computer.
 You feel a slight twinge of pain in your back and the cold air from the AC as it blows across your arm.

 You are paying attention to all of these things on purpose.
 Without intention, we can easily get caught up in our minds or complete tasks on “auto-pilot.”
 But if you’ve seen any of my videos on how the brain processes sensory information, you can understand that a lack of focus causes us to miss a lot of things that are in front of us.
 You may be able to drive to your friend’s house on auto-pilot, but without intention and mindfulness, you fail to notice the beautiful hawk that flew above your car or the first signs of spring in the flowers by the highway.
 You need to focus, with intention, to catch all of these beautiful sights and feelings around you.